Cinco De Mayo Recipes

 The corn tortilla is one food item that may be common throughout Mexico.
 Corn originates from Mexico and is still a main staple there, even though flour is becoming more and more popular.
 Everywhere I traveled in Mexico I saw food stands offering a variety of tacos, all using corn tortillas.
 And corn tortillas are still made fresh daily in stores, bakeries and food stands everywhere in Mexico.
 So if Mexico did decide to have an official dish, it would probably be a corn tortilla taco.

-Enjoy Cinco de Mayo and at least some of these Cinco de Mayo recipes and the company of those you share them with!
-Cinco de Mayo and Cinco de Mayo Recipes are great fun!
+Enjoy Cinco de Mayo!
+Try some of these Cinco de Mayo recipes and the company of those you share them with!
+Cinco de Mayo and Cinco de Mayo Recipes are great fun! - Donna